 VMwareâ€™s introduced the â€œvStorage APIs for Array Integrationâ€ (VAAI) in vSphere 4.1, and block-heads like me went nuts.
 Weâ€™ve been trying to integrate storage and servers for decades, and VMwareâ€™s APIs finally allowed this to work in truly seamless fashion.
 But the world of VAAI is a thicket of bizarre naming and puzzling functionality.
 Some VAAI primitives are ignored or even hidden!
 Letâ€™s take a look at the complete list.

 Upgrades are an inevitability in our modern technological world.
 A new phone comes out every year or two, and the migration process begins.
 So why don’t devices have a special mode, priming them for upgrade and migration?
 This really hit home recently, as I upgraded the hard disks in my Drobo, but it applies equally to laptops, phones, and services like e-mail.
-So It … [Read more...] about Why Can’t We Prime Our Devices For Upgrades?

 If WRITE_SAME can be a semaphore for thin un-provisioning, what about TRIM?
 It sounds like a perfect fit, and has wider implementation to boot!
 Let’s take a deeper look.